andrasq/node-qfputs/Readme.md

 Append the data to the file.
 Newline termination is presumed, but not checked.
 This call is intended for bulk transport of newline delimited data.
 The caller is responsible for splitting the bulk data on line boundaries.
-Data can be a string of a Buffer.
-Separate data chunks will be concatenated before being written for higher write speed.
+Data can be a string of a Buffer, else will be coerced to a string.
+Data items will be concatenated before being written for higher write speed.

 The callback is optional.
 If provided, it is called as soon as the data is buffered, not when actually written.
 Use fflush() to wait for the